pinellolab/crispr-bean/README.md

 * `barcode`: R2 barcode to help match reporter to gRNA

 Optional:
-* `strand`: Specifies gRNA strand information relative to reference genome.
+* `strand`: Specifies gRNA strand information relative to the reference genome.
 * `start_pos`: gRNA starting position in the genome.
 Required when you provide `strand` column.
 Should specify the smaller coordinate value among start and end position regardless of gRNA strandedness.
-* `offset`: Specifies absolute positional offset to be added to edited position.
+* `offset`: Specifies the absolute positional offset to be added to the edited position.
 Useful when you need amino acid translation results for ex. coding sequence tiling screens.
 * `target_pos`: If `--match_target_pos` flag is used, input file needs `target_pos` which specifies 0-based relative position of targeted base within Reporter sequence.

 ### Output file format